imanghafoori1/laravel-middlewarize/README.md

 If you use laravel-widgetize in your open source project, create a pull request to provide it's url as a sample application in the README.md file.

-### :exclamation: Security
-If you discover any security related issues, please use the `security tab` instead of using the issue tracker.

 ### :star: Your Stars Make Us Do More :star:
 As always if you found this package useful and you want to encourage us to maintain and work on it.
 Just press the star button to declare your willing.

 ## More from the author, to enjoy from: